pborenstein/esther.lol/src/esther.md

 ![](/img/790px-Jewelry_with_components_from_the_Indus,_Central_Asia_and_Northern-eastern_Iran_found_in_Susa_dated_to_2600-1700_BCE.jpg)

-Once they were scrubbed and buffed, a woman would arrive before the king in the evening, and in the morning she would return to the lesser harem, the one for concubines.
+Once she was scrubbed and buffed, a woman would arrive before the king in the evening, and in the morning she would return to the lesser harem, the one for concubines.
 No woman could return to the king unless the king requested her by name.
 Ahasuerus was not good with names.

 In the tenth month (Tevet), in the seventh year of his reign Esther was taken to King Ahasuerus.
 The king loved Esther better than all the other women, and she pleased him more